 gcloud sql instances describe rails-cloudsql-instance

 database.ymlproduction database configuration to the following:

 production: adapter: postgresql encoding: unicode pool: 5 timeout: 5000 username: "[YOUR_POSTGRES_USERNAME]" password: "[YOUR_POSTGRES_PASSWORD]" database: "cat_list_production" host: "/cloudsql/[YOUR_INSTANCE_CONNECTION_NAME]"

-[YOUR_POSTGRES_USERNAME]represents your PostgreSQL username.
+[YOUR_POSTGRES_USERNAME]represents your Cloud SQL for PostgreSQL instance username.

-[YOUR_POSTGRES_PASSWORD]represents your PostgreSQL password.
+[YOUR_POSTGRES_PASSWORD]represents your Cloud SQL for PostgreSQL instance password.

 [YOUR_INSTANCE_CONNECTION_NAME]represents the instance connection name that you copied in the previous step.

 The Rails app is now set up to use Cloud SQL when deploying to App Engine flexible environment.